ExpediaGroup/beekeeper/README.md

 # Running Beekeeper

-Beekeeper consists of four Spring Boot applications which run independently of each other:
+All the Beekeeper modules are run independently of each other:

 - `beekeeper-path-cleanup` periodically queries a database for paths to delete and performs deletions.
 - `beekeeper-metadata-cleanup` periodically queries a database for metadata to delete and performs deletions on hive tables, partitions, and s3 paths.
 - `beekeeper-scheduler-apiary` periodically polls an Apiary SQS queue for Hive Metastore events and inserts S3 paths and Hive tables to be deleted into a database, scheduling them for deletion.
-- `beekeeper-api` allows users to retrieve information from the database and see what has been scheduled for deletion.
+- `beekeeper-api` allows to retrieve information from the database and see what has been scheduled for deletion.

 All applications (except the `beekeeper-api`) require configuration to be provided, see [Application configuration](#application-configuration) for details.